Uniting Church, (formerly Methodist)

 Electro-magnetic action

-* prepared for using the slide of the former Voix Celeste
+* replaced former Voix Celeste